Kharacternyk/pacwall/README.rst

     systemctl --user enable pacwall.path

-If you want the wallpaper to be automatically updated each ~5 minutes, run:
+If you want the wallpaper to be automatically updated every 30 minutes, run:

 .. code-block:: bash